sarl-iiitb/ssbd-pipeline/README.md

 # SSBD+
-Code and material relevant to the paper, "Introducing SSBD+ Dataset with an Attentive Convolutional Pipeline for detecting Self-Stimulatory Behaviours in Children using raw videos"
+Code and material relevant to the paper, "Introducing SSBD+ Dataset with a Convolutional Pipeline for detecting Self-Stimulatory Behaviours in Children using raw videos"

 ![Pipelined Architecture](./docs/images/SSBDPipeline.png)